 Adjoining fells: Glaramara is reached by following the ridge northwards.

 Nearest facilities: Car parking, there is limited parking (free) in Seathwaite along the roadside but do not obstruct farm or emergency vehicle traffic.
 Be warned, the parking area here can get very busy, so get there either very early or late in the afternoon.
-There used to be parking in a field near Seathwaite farm for a small fee but this has now been stopped.
+There is parking in a field near Seathwaite farm for a small fee.
 The nearest food, drink and accomodation can be found at The Glaramara House Hotel.

 Star rating: (2.3 / 5) Allen Crags lacks interesting routes of ascent or dramatic scenery only the views and pleasant tarns give it merit.